 BRENNA MARSICEK - DIRECTOR OF COMMUNICATIONS

 Brenna is thrilled to be part of the Madison Audubon team again, having spent a summer interning with MAS at Faville Grove Santuary in 2007.
 Brenna graduated from UW-Madison in 2008 with a BA in Geography, Environmental Studies, and International Studies.
-Prior to joining Madison Audubon again, she served as the Outreach Coordinator at the University of Wyoming Biodiversity Institute, where she fell in love with pollinators, short-horned lizards (pictured), and open spaces, though no place feels like home like the Midwest.
+Prior to joining Madison Audubon in her current capacity, she served as the Outreach Coordinator at the University of Wyoming Biodiversity Institute, where she fell in love with pollinators, short-horned lizards (pictured), and open spaces, though no place feels like home like the Midwest.
 She enjoys gardening, hiking, cross-country skiing, and watching her one-year-old son experience the world for the first time.
 Brenna's favorite bird is the kestrel, after spending a day in June banding kestrel chicks with Madison Audubon and the Central Wisconsin Kestrel Research program!

 JOHN MINNICH - FINANCIAL MANAGER